-If any part of the capital gain distribution reported in box 2a may qualify for this exclusion (taking into consideration the recipient's holding period), report the gain in box 2c, and furnish the recipient a statement that reports separately for each designated section 1202 gain the:
+If any part of the capital gain distribution reported in $\underline{box 2a}$ may qualify for this exclusion (taking into consideration the recipient's holding period), report the gain in $\underline{box 2c}$, and furnish the recipient a statement that reports separately for each designated section 1202 gain the:

-• Name of the corporation that issued the stock that was sold,

-• Date(s) on which the RIC acquired the stock,

-- Date sold,

-- Recipient's part of the sales price,

-- · Recipient's part of the RIC's basis in the stock, and
+- Name of the corporation that issued the stock that was sold, - Date(s) on which the RIC acquired the stock, - Date sold. - Recipient's part of the sales price, - Recipient's part of the RIC's basis in the stock, and •

-• Amount of the recipient's section 1202 gain and the exclusion percentage.
+Amount of the recipient's section 1202 gain and the exclusion ٠ percentage.

-Qualified tax credit bonds.
-If a RIC or REIT holds any qualified tax credit bonds, any interest that the RIC or REIT recognizes on the bonds is included in the RIC's or REIT's gross income.
-See section 54A and Notice 2009-15, 2009-6 I.R.B.
-449, available at IRS.gov/irb/

-2009-06 IRB#NOT-2009-15.
-RICs can make an election to distribute any credits allowed to shareholders or beneficiaries.
-Report tax credit bond credits distributed by a RIC or REIT on Form 1097-BTC.
+Tax credit bonds.
+If a RIC or REIT holds any tax credit bonds, any bond tax credit allowed to the RIC or REIT under section 54A or 54AA on the bond is included in the RIC's or REIT's gross income as interest.
+See sections 54A(f) and 54AA(f)(2); and Notice 2009-15, 2009-6 I.R.B.
+449, available at IRS.gov/irb/ 2009-06 IRB#NOT-2009-15.
+RICs can make an election to distribute any bond tax credits allowed under sections 54A and 54AA to its shareholders or beneficiaries.
 See section 853A.
+Report bond tax credits distributed by a RIC or REIT on Form 1097-BTC.